greatislander/bight.dev/src/index.md

 ---
 layout: home
-title: Bight Consulting
+title: Bight
-postsHeading: Latest Posts
+postsHeading: Recent Log Entries
-archiveButtonText: See all posts
+archiveButtonText: See all entries
 socialImage: ''
 ---
 Bight Consulting is Ned Zimmerman.
 I’m a freelance web developer based in Halifax and Port Medway, Nova Scotia and I’ve been working with clients across Canada and the United States since 2011.